LulaCrackudo/startResources/README.md

 ## Use:
 ###### 1. Once the resource is loaded and succesfully running (don't forget to check the Debugscript), just command **/save** in your ingame chatbox or console and the magic will begin.
   ###### 1.1.
 You will be able to see the saving progress through the Debugscript, which shouldn't take very long, but depends on the amount of running resources you have.
-###### 2. As soon as all your current resources are saved in the database, you can rely on the script for starting those whenever your server starts.
+###### 2. As soon as all your current resources are saved in the database, you can rely on the script for starting them whenever your server starts.

 ## Caution:
 ###### 1. To avoid any conflicts, it's recommended that you keep the resource name as startResources.